← Back to Blog

 Diagnosis

-• Mount the suspect dies in a test fixture and check concentricity with a dial indicator (should be < 0.01 mm)
+• Mount the suspect dies in a test fixture and check concentricity with a dial indicator (a common target is < 0.01 mm)

-• If the dies are not concentric → the dies themselves are defective
+• If the dies are not concentric → the dies themselves may be defective

 Solutions

-1. Check and replace worn guide bushings (most common fix)
+1. Check and replace worn guide bushings (the most commonly effective fix)

 2. Re-align die holders